-The Castanea Edible Forest Garden is a living representation of permaculture ideals and serves as a food forest for all living community!
+The Castanea Edible Forest Garden is a living representation of permaculture ideas and serves as a food forest for all living communities!
 We are working to plant perennial food that will feed our future generations for decades to come!

 Where is the garden located?

 The garden is located adjacent to the Sam Millar Facilities Complex, on the side of the building which faces the Kimmel Arena and Parking Deck.

 - Tuesday | 11:00 am – 1:30 pm

 - Wednesday | 4:00 pm – 6:00 pm